vatpac-technology/sops/docs/aerodromes/classc/nowra.md

 When [start approvals](#start-approval) are nominated as required on the ATIS, when an aircraft requests start approval, the NW SMC controller shall coordinate with NW TCU to obtain the start approval.

 ### Departures Controller
 When a TCU controller is online, aircraft shall be issued with a departure frequency during their airways clearance in accordance with the table below.
-If no TCU controllers are online, the appropriate enroute or advisory frequency shall be issued.
+If no TCU controllers are online, the appropriate enroute frequency or advisory frequency shall be issued.

 | Runway | Via  | Departure Frequency |
 | ------ | ---- | ------------------- |